Katherine Kealoha

-Katherine Puana Kealoha is a former Deputy Prosecutor with the City and County of Honolulu and a convicted felon.
+Katherine Puana Kealoha is a former deputy prosecutor with the City and County of Honolulu.
 She resigned from the position of deputy prosecutor in September 2017 after she and her husband Louis Kealoha were indicted on eight counts of bank fraud.
-Her husband is a former Chief of Police.
+Her husband is a former chief of police.

 Education

 Kealoha grew up in Kahalu‘u, on the windward side of Oahu.
 She attended high school at the Mid-Pacific Institute.
-She obtained a bachelor's degree in political science and a master's degree in Criminal Justice Administration at Chaminade University.
+She obtained a bachelor's degree in political science and a master's degree in criminal justice administration at Chaminade University.
 Kealoha attended the William S. Richardson School of Law at the University of Hawaii at Manoa and received a Juris Doctor.

 Career

 Kealoha worked at the Law Offices of Katherine Kealoha and Associates between 2000 and 2006.
 Kealoha was appointed as the director of the state Office of Environmental Quality Control in 2009 by then-governor of Hawaii, Linda Lingle.